 MA Degree Requirements

-Course Distribution Requirements: MA candidates in Religion, Conflict & Peace must fulfill the following distribution requirements:
+Course Distribution Requirements: MA candidates in Religion, Politics & Conflict must fulfill the following distribution requirements:

-- Proseminar: MA students attend a one-hour seminar monthly each semester, focusing on student research and professional development.
+- Proseminar: M.A. students attend a one credit hour seminar four times each semester, focusing on student research and professional development.

-- Second-Year Practicum: During their third semester of study, students take a 2-credit-hour practicum course involving interface with governmental officials and civil society leaders relevant to their capstone research and course of study.
+- Practicum: A 2 credit hour practicum involving interface with governmental officials, religious actors, and civil society leaders relevant to their capstone research and course of study.

 Sample Course Offerings: